rjmcguire/cassandra-d/README.md

 cassandra-d
 ===========

-D language cassandra client (currently binary api v1)
+D language cassandra client (currently binary api v1 and v2)

 Currently this driver can be used to create / insert / update / delete data in a cassandra datastore.